LaunchpadAI/space-bandits/wide_deep_bandits/Readme.md

 - **Concat Reward**: The predicted rewards from the wide and deep network are concatenated and loss is computed on the concatenation.

-- **Linear Combination of Rewards**: The predicted the wide and deep network are combined using a final linear layer.
+- **Linear Combination of Rewards**: The predicted rewards from the wide and deep network are combined using a final linear layer.

 - **Last Layer Representation**: The embedding from the wide model is concatenated with the last layer representation of the deep neural network.
-A final linear layer uses the concatenated representations to predict the reward.
+A final linear layer then uses the concatenated representations to predict the reward.